cosmos/sdk-tutorials/academy/xl-cosmjs/create-custom.md

 }
 ```

-To which you _can_ add dedicated functions modeled on:
+To which you _can_ add dedicated functions that use your own types, modeled on:

 ```typescript [https://github.com/cosmos/cosmjs/blob/fe34588/packages/stargate/src/signingstargateclient.ts#L176-L192]
 public async sendTokens(